 The proposed development would not be likely to have significant effects on the environment by virtue of its characteristics, location, size or potential impacts and does not require an Environmental Impact Assessment Report to be undertaken.

 Recommendation

-It is recommended that the Elected Members approve the proposed development, subject to compliance with the conditions.
+It is recommended that the Elected Members approve the proposed development, subject to compliance with the conditions set out below.